Rory-Sullivan/allen-institute-presentation-20250416/presentation.md

 it is important to have sensible defaults so that new users can get up and running quickly.

-There are really no right or wrong answers when it comes to UI design so you should get your designs in front of users as early as possible to get their feedback.
+There are really no right or wrong answers when it comes to UI design.
+So you should get your designs in front of users as early as possible to get their feedback.

-Everyone will give you feedback on a design, even if they don't actually use the application (this often includes developers of an application).
-You should prioritize actual users over others where appropriate.
+Everyone will give you feedback on a design, even if they don't actually use the application (this often includes the developers of the application).
+So you should prioritize actual users over others where appropriate.

 **Next slide**

-### My contributions:
+### Atlas - my contributions
-The main things I contributed to this project are:
+The main things I contributed to the Atlas project are:
 - I setup the continuous integration/continuous deployment pipeline.
 This allowed us to quickly and easily integrate changes and release them to users.
-- I setup the C# and React projects and integrated them so they would work together.
+- I setup the C# and React projects and integrated them so they would work together both in development and production.
+Making the developer experience of the application seamless.
 - I built the event system that automatically propagated data changes.
 This  was one the most difficult technical challenges of the project as it involved building a custom queuing and event handling system.